eslint/eslint/docs/developer-guide/working-with-rules.md

 * `getSourceLines()` - returns the entire source code split into an array of string lines.
 * `getTokenAfter(node)` - returns the first token after the given node.
 * `getTokenBefore(node)` - returns the first token before the given node.
+* `getTokenByRangeStart(index)` - returns the token whose range starts at the given index in the source.
 * `getTokens(node)` - returns all tokens for the given node.
 * `getTokensAfter(node, count)` - returns `count` tokens after the given node.
 * `getTokensBefore(node, count)` - returns `count` tokens before the given node.